A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Introduction

-For the first time, this survey explores and analyzes the leading works existing in the literature tackling class-agnostic counting.
-Although this task is very recent, it has been addressed by several approaches published in top-tier venues, leading to increasingly better results.
-Furthermore, its formulation has slightly changed and evolved compared to its original version, progressively reducing the human intervention in the overall process, i.e., the need for annotated exemplars, either at training or inference time.
-In this context, our contributions are fourfold: (i) we propose a taxonomy to categorize CAC methods, bringing clarity to the literature; (ii) we provide an overview of the architectures of 29 CAC approaches; (iii) we present and compare the performance of the examined techniques on gold-standard benchmarks; (iv) we critically discuss the results from multiple perspectives.
+For the first time, this survey explores and analyzes the leading works existing in the literature tackling class-agnostic counting. \csname rev1\endcsname{Despite being a recent task, it has already attracted attention from top-tier venues, yielding progressively better results.} Furthermore, its formulation has slightly changed and evolved compared to its original version, gradually reducing human intervention in the overall process, i.e., the need for annotated exemplars, either at training or inference time.
+In this context, our contributions are fourfold: (i) we propose a taxonomy to categorize CAC methods, bringing clarity to the literature; (ii) we provide an overview of the architectures of 30 CAC approaches; (iii) we present and compare the performance of the examined techniques on gold-standard benchmarks; (iv) we critically discuss the results from multiple perspectives.